For any type of business to succeed, you have to get paid.

 For a downloadable PDF to use as an example, just click on the image.

 We made this sample invoice simple on purpose.
 You don’t need a fancy invoice, you just need to include all the right information!

 How to make an invoice: Here’s what it should include

 Look, we know it can be daunting to send your first invoice, especially when you want to look professional.

 But you’ve already done the work for your client, and that’s the hardest part!
 If you’re at the point where you’re creating an invoice, you’ve already figured out how to become a freelance writer.

 Plus, as we saw above with the invoice sample, your invoice doesn’t have to be fancy.
 It just has to be professional-looking and do the job.

 When you’re learning how to write an invoice, here’s what to include.

 1. A professional header

-The first thing on your freelance invoice should be your business name, or your full name, in professional (and easy to read) font.
-The font size should be a little bigger than the rest of the text on the invoice, and possibly even bolded for emphasis.
+The first item on your freelance invoice should be your business name or your full name, in professional and easy-to-read font.

 The Write Life